 Technically, you don’t need any tools to perform calisthenics if you are just content with basic compound moves.
-Those moves are horizontal pushups, vertical pull-ups, pike pushups, leg raises, sit-ups, squats, hamstring curls, and calf raises.
+Those moves are horizontal pushups, vertical pull-ups, pike pushups, leg raises, sit-ups, squats, floor hamstring curls, and calf raises.
 With these moves alone, you could develop a fantastic physique by doing high reps.
 But the majority of people who practice calisthenics want variety in their training.
 That variety includes using tools to help elevate the body’s capability to do challenging calisthenics.
-Those challenges include isolation and isometrics.
+Those challenges include isolation and advanced isometrics.
 When you have the equipment, you can use them to help you perform specific exercises that are too difficult to perform.
-An example is a nordic curl.
+An example is a Nordic curl.
 This exercise is very hard because it specifically targets the hamstrings.
 You can do concentric, eccentric, and isometrics simultaneously, but you can’t perform as a novice.
 To do this, you need tools to help you out.

 Gymnastics Rings are the best tools to use for my calisthenics workouts.
 It’s so much fun rotating back and forth and performing extraordinary movements that require intense focus and discipline.
 The best part of using these is that there’s no obstacle when you rotate, like performing on a steel bar.
 Another benefit is you can perform doing the muscle up far better than on the steel bars.
 In reality, practicing on the rings only allows you to exercise the upper body and core.
 You cannot use the rings to exercise the lower body except by performing assisted pistol squats.
 When you start using these for the first time, you will realize how much better the rings are than a steel bar.
 You can adjust the rings to different heights and transition different hand grips by doing different pushing and pulling movements.